 - It can prove to the outer world (validators, point of sales, etc.) that it has that sacred unique data, without disclosing that data.

-There are two main methods used in payment card industry and beyond to verify the token authenticity.
+There are the following main methods used in payment card industry and beyond to verify the token authenticity.
 Let’s look at them closer.

 Online Token Authentication

-The token issuer computer host and the token share an encryption key.
+The token issuer’s computer host and the token share an encryption key.
 Each token has its own unique and secret encryption key and the host knows them.

-When the token is engaged with a card acceptance device, the device sporadically creates some number (each time a new one and unpredictable) and asks the token to encrypt this number.
-The device then sends both encrypted number and clear form (not encrypted) number to the issuer host.
+When the token is engaged with a card acceptance device, the device sporadically creates some data (each time a new one and unpredictable) and asks the token to encrypt this data or create some time of cryptogram using this data.
+The device then sends both cryptogram and clear form (not encrypted) data to the issuer host.
 The issuer host verifies that the number was encrypted correctly.
 Only the genuine token can do this.
 Other tokens do not know this particular encryption key.

 Offline Token Authentication

 This method is based on Public Key Cryptography.
 The contactless token secretly keeps so-called private key in its memory which can be used for electronically signing digital documents.
 In the payment card industry this method is called Dynamic Data Authentication (DDA) or, in case of contactless payment cards, Combined Data Authentication (CDA).
 Visa uses also similar term fDDA.